skyshoumeng/Subclassified-Loss/README.md

-# Official code for our paper Subclassified-Loss
+# Official code for our paper:
+Subclassified Loss: Rethinking Data Imbalance from Subclass Perspective for Semantic Segmentation

 ####